Central Virginia

 • 00:04:19

-Under quorum, I identified that a quorum is represented by one director from at least one director from the city and one director from the county.
+Under quorum, I identified that a quorum is represented by one director from, at least one director from the city and one director from the county.

-• 00:04:30
+• 00:04:29

-acknowledging that both entities would have to be present in order to achieve a quorum.
+Acknowledging that both entities would have to be present in order to achieve a quorum.

 • 00:04:34